patrik64/adventofcode/2020/13/README.md

    - Bus ID ``31`` departs six minutes after timestamp ``t``.
    - Bus ID ``19`` departs seven minutes after timestamp ``t``.

-The only bus departures that matter are the listed bus IDs at their specific offsets from t.
+The only bus departures that matter are the listed bus IDs at their specific offsets from ``t``.
 Those bus IDs can depart at other times, and other bus IDs can depart at those times.
-For example, in the list above, because bus ID 19 must depart seven minutes after the timestamp at which bus ID 7 departs, bus ID 7 will always also be departing with bus ID 19 at seven minutes after timestamp t.
+For example, in the list above, because bus ID ``19`` must depart seven minutes after the timestamp at which bus ID ``7`` departs, bus ID ``7`` will always also be departing with bus ID ``19`` at seven minutes after timestamp ``t``.

 In this example, the earliest timestamp at which this occurs is **``1068781``**: